Quick guide to illegal content codes of practice

 Cyhoeddwyd: 9 Tachwedd 2023

-We're currently consulting on our draft codes for illegal harms.
-This page gives a quick introduction to the measures we have proposed for our first codes.
+We've recently published our illegal content Codes of Practice for user-to-user services (PDF,900.5 KB) and illegal content Codes of Practice for search services (PDF,693.99 KB).
+This page gives a quick introduction to the measures we have recommended in our first codes.

 What you can do now

-Get more familiar with online harms and what makes them more likely by reading our draft risk profiles (page 52) (PDF, 819.1 KB).
+Get more familiar with online harms and what makes them more likely by reading our Register of Risks (PDF, 4.65 MB)

-The Act is clear that the safety measures services you need to put in place should be proportionate.
-Different measures in the draft Codes would apply to different services based on:
+The Act is clear that the safety measures that providers put in place should be proportionate.
+Different measures in the Codes of Practice would apply to different services based on factors such as:

 • the type of service you provide (user-to-user or search);